 Triangle Hip Roof

-This type of roof allows the structure with three facades, normally used on a small garden pavilion built in a tiny plot of land with an awkward irregular shape.
+This type of roof allows the structure with three facades, normally used on a small garden pavilion built on a tiny plot of land with an awkward irregular shape.

 Octagonal Hip Roof

-A traditional Chinese roof with 8 facades, which could be either single or double eaves, normally used on a major pavilion structure in a big garden or a lager Buddhist pagoda.
+A traditional Chinese roof with 8 facades, which could be either single or double eaves, normally used on a major pavilion structure in a big garden or a larger Buddhist pagoda.

 Fan-Shaped Gable and Hip Roof with a Round Ridge

 This type of roof is normally used on a waterside garden structure.